picasso250/picasso250.github.com/_posts/2018-10-02-comment-policy.md

 ---
-title:Comment Policy of My site layout:post
+title: Comment Policy of My site
-comments:true
+layout: post
+comments: true
 ---

 Don't do any thing make me angry, it may make your comments deleted.